rasterio/rasterio/README.rst

         total /= 3

         # Write the product as a raster band to a new 8-bit file.
 For
-        # keyword arguments, we start with the meta attributes of the
+        # the new file's profile, we start with the meta attributes of
-        # source file, but then change the band count to 1, set the
+        # the source file, but then change the band count to 1, set the
         # dtype to uint8, and specify LZW compression.

-        kwargs = src.meta
+        profile = src.meta
-        kwargs.update(
+        profile.update(
             dtype=rasterio.uint8,
             count=1,
             compress='lzw')

-        with rasterio.open('example-total.tif', 'w', **kwargs) as dst:
+        with rasterio.open('example-total.tif', 'w', **profile) as dst:
             dst.write_band(1, total.astype(rasterio.uint8))

     # At the end of the ``with rasterio.drivers()`` block, context